kramtek/FlatKivyExtensions/README.md

             - buildozer for android in ubuntu VM

+                - Patches: Modify PythonActivity.java and PythonService.java to configure application paths at runtime

                 - Android Sudio project can (will) be found at.... <android studio project>

             - kivy-ios toolchain build and app generation with toolchain.py create ...

+                - Patches: Modify main.py to configure application paths at runtime

                 - Xcode project can (will) be found at ... <xcode project>

     - Developer specifies application path and python path extensions via a launcher_config.txt file

+        - Path specifications need to be relative to writable memory

+            - On Android relative to /sdcard/  (or /storage/emulated/0/)

+            - On iOS relative to launcher application's Document folder.  iOS launcher built with filesharing enabled